ShreedharDynamicCraft/EducaseAssignment/README.md

 - Add new schools with name, address, and geographical coordinates
 - List schools sorted by proximity to a user's location
 - Input validation for all API endpoints
-- SQLite database for data persistence
+- SQLite database for local development
-- Operation logging for monitoring requests and responses
+- In-memory data storage for serverless deployment
+- Comprehensive error handling

 ## Tech Stack

 - Node.js
 - Express.js
-- SQLite
+- SQLite (local development)
+- In-memory JSON storage (serverless)
 - Joi (for validation)
 - dotenv (for environment variables)
-- morgan (for logging)

 ## Installation and Setup